JustSid/Blog/content/posts/21-resolving-metal-gpu-timers.md

 slug = "resolving-metal-gpu-timers"
 +++

 Almost a year ago, with macOS 10.15, Apple finally added GPU timer queries to Metal.
-The [documentation](https://developer.apple.com/documentation/metal/mtlcounterresulttimestamp?language=objc) for it is incredibly lacklustre to this day, saying the following about [`[MTLCounterResultTimestamp timestamp]`](https://developer.apple.com/documentation/metal/mtlcounterresulttimestamp/3081724-timestamp?language=objc): A timestamp."
+The [documentation](https://developer.apple.com/documentation/metal/mtlcounterresulttimestamp?language=objc) for it is incredibly lacklustre to this day, saying the following about [`[MTLCounterResultTimestamp timestamp]`](https://developer.apple.com/documentation/metal/mtlcounterresulttimestamp/3081724-timestamp?language=objc):

+> A timestamp.

 That's pretty useless, there's no unit attached to it!
 I ended up writing the following tweet last December when I first implemented GPU timers for Metal:

 {{< tweet 1207478938588418048 >}}